 Anyway, I was in this Walgreen’s, and saw something I’d never seen before: an earwax removal tool.
 It looked like a little plastic plunger, except it had a ring on the end of it.
 The idea was that you shoved it in your ear and scraped out a thing of wax, and it wouldn’t push the wax further back because of the shape, or something.
-Since I have constant ear problems, I bought this thing, ran back to the hotel (okay, I didn’t RUN,) and jammed it into my ear, carefully following the instructions to make sure that it didn’t puncture my eardrum.
-After all of this anticipation, it removed a piece of wax about as big as the amount of wax a crayon leaves on a piece of paper when writing a very small letter, or maybe a period or comma.
-I felt gypped, expecting it to remove something about as big as a BB, or maybe a small kidney bean.
+Since I have constant ear problems, I bought this thing, ran back to the hotel (okay, I didn’t RUN) and jammed it into my ear, carefully following the instructions to make sure that it didn’t puncture my eardrum.
+After all of this anticipation, it removed a piece of wax about as big as the amount of wax a crayon leaves on a piece of paper when writing a period or comma.
+I felt ripped off, expecting it to remove something about as big as a BB, or maybe a small kidney bean.
 No dice.

 At first, I thought that this was just another ripoff from the health and beauty industry, like magnet-point shoe inserts, anything with the word “Igea” in it, or the ab-exercise belt.
 But later, I thought that maybe this was some kind of pea-under-seven-mattresses sort of perception problem.
 Maybe the “huge” amount of wax in my ear that bothered me was just microscopic.
 Maybe this was like some larger metaphor for my life, and all of the things bothering me – money, acceptance, dating, writing – were all microscopic bits of wax that weren’t that big of a deal.

 Okay, this is getting stupid.
 I shouldn’t come up with journal ideas on the subway anymore.